ankurlimaye/HERMIT-BenchmarkSuite/README.md

 # HERMIT: A Benchmark Suite for the Internet of Medical Things [![GitHub release](https://img.shields.io/github/release-pre/ankurlimaye/HERMIT-BenchmarkSuite.svg)](https://github.com/ankurlimaye/HERMIT-BenchmarkSuite/releases)

 The HERMIT benchmark suite presents a collection of open-source and portable applications from the Internet of Medical Things (IoMT) domain.
 HERMIT's primary goal is to facilitate research into novel microarchitecture optimizations and right-provisioned system architectures for the IoT domain by providing a set of use-case applications.
-HERMIT applications span a variety of
-    medical fields, including medical image processing algorithms, inverse Radon transform , implantable heart monitoring algorithms, activity monitoring, etc. HERMIT also include two supplementary applications for security and data compression that are essential for IoT .
+HERMIT applications span a variety of medical fields, including medical image processing algorithms, inverse Radon transform, implantable heart monitoring algorithms, activity monitoring, etc. HERMIT also include two supplementary applications for security and data compression that are essential for IoT.
 HERMIT applications are:

  | Medical Application | Description |
  |:-----------:|:-----------|